The Eye (The Lord of the Rings: The Rings of Power): Post-eruption setting

 A week or two was spent filming the episode's village scenes.
 The first shot of the episode is a close-up of Galadriel's eye opening, covered in ash.
 Clark was covered in the artificial ash while her eyes were closed and then had to open her eye for the shot.
 Disenhof wanted a circular reflection in her eye to avoid the look of film lighting, which he achieved with a white circle of cardboard that light was reflected off.
 The second shot starts upside down on her hand and rotates as it pulls back to reveal her body.
 Disenhof did this to create a feeling of disorientation and show that "her world has been turned upside down".
 The first shots were filmed at 38 or 46 frames per second to create a more ethereal feeling.
 Brändström combined this with muffled sound design, similar to what might be used for the aftermath of an explosion.
 A real explosion was used for the building that collapses on Isildur.
 Avery felt there was a beauty to the post-eruption land that aligned with the fact that Adar had used the volcano to create a home for the Orcs.
 The episode's final shot, which reveals a "Mordor" title card, was filmed with a crane.
 Brändström started the shot by focusing on Adar's perspective and his satisfaction with having created a home for his "children".

 Once the characters leave the village, filming took place on location and Disenhof was unable to control the lighting as he did on set.
 Instead, he achieved his desired color palette for each scene using filters on the cameras and color correction in post-production.
 He was able to test this on set while they were filming.
 Different levels of Tobacco-colored filters were used for these scenes, the only time lens filters were used in the season.
 The atmosphere was augmented with visual effects after on-set attempts to do this were impacted by wind.
 For scenes after Míriel is blinded, Brändström used her experience working with a blind actor on a previous project.
 When Brändström was guiding that actor around set, he asked to put his hand on her to feel like he was taking control rather than have Brändström put her hand on him and move him around.
 This inspired Brändström to direct Addai-Robinson to be more stoic and to take control of her new situation.
 They filmed a version of the scene where Míriel realizes that she is blind in which she cries, but Brändström felt this was melodramatic and did not want the character to come across as feeling sorry for herself.
-A scene where Galadriel and Theo hide from Orcs under a tree was compared to a similar moment when the Hobbits in The Lord of the Rings hide from a Nazgûl, but Disenhof said this was not a conscious reference.